 Unlike Pinocchio, my nose didn’t grow, but everything about my life felt like a lie.

 My biggest hesitation was, if I transitioned, would my life feel any less like a lie.
 I knew that what I wanted, was biologically unattainable, so was I going to be any better off, feeling like a little wooden boy who just wanted to be a real boy?

 It’s now been six years since I began my transition.
 These days, when I see myself in the mirror, I feel infinitely closer to the reflection I see.
 But in all honesty, I do still feel like Pinocchio.
 And seeing there is no fairy godmother that will ever grant my wish, I guess it’s up to me.
 Knowing I am the architect of my own life as much as it is possible to be, does go a really long way to finding peace and also, motivation.
 Nobody ever gets everything they want in life.
 If they did, what would be their drive?
 And I am very clear on my drive: To create products that get me closer and closer to feeling complete and whole.
 In my practical day to day, that’s been the EZP, in my intimate life, that’s been the Joystick, but there’s definitely still a very long way to go.
-I’m feeling super excited to be able to show the first prototype of the Bionic which should hit the market in late 2020, and I see this as just the beginning of bionics that will become ever more refined year after year.
+I’m feeling super excited to be able to show the first prototype of the Bionic which should hit the market sometime in 2021, and I see this as just the beginning of bionics that will become ever more refined year after year.